henkbirkholz/draft-birkholz-yang-comi-push/draft-birkholz-yang-comi-push.md

 A standard CoMI datastore as defined in [I-D.ietf-core-comi] typically uses the datastore resource “/c” to provide the YANG datastore tree and the resource “/s” to provide the YANG notification stream.
 Sub-resources under “/c” are represented in the format of /c/sid.

-CoMI Push extends the scope of the “/s” resource.
+Concise YANG Telemetry extends the scope of the “/s” resource.
 Sub-resources under “/s” are represented as /s/key, where key is a numeric string representation of the subscription identifier, e.g. “/s/65536/”.
 The key representation reduces the ambiguity with respect to sid, which uses an URI safe base64 representation.

+## Extension of the CoMI Datastore Resource

-Under each subscription identifier key provided as a sub-resource of the “/s” resource, a YANG tree instance of the subscription characteristics yang:ietf-subscribed-notifications/subscriptions (as defined in YANG Push [I-D.ietf-netconf-yang-push], which augments ietf-subscribed-notification defined in [I-D.ietf-netconf-subscribed-notifications]) is provided.
-In the following example every sid is illustrated as a “string” as there is no sid for corresponding instance identifiers yet:
+Each subscription identifier key is instantiated as a sub-resource of the “/c/subid” resource, a YANG tree instance of the subscription characteristics yang:ietf-subscribed-notifications/subscriptions (as defined in YANG Push [I-D.ietf-netconf-yang-push], which augments ietf-subscribed-notification defined in [I-D.ietf-netconf-subscribed-notifications]) is provided here for each active subscription.

-/s/”65536”/”stream”/”within-subscription”/”filter-spec”/”stream-xpath-filter”/”stream-xpath-filter“

-This example would point to the filter selection associated with subscription id 65536.

 ## Extension of the YANG Subscription Mechanism

-YANG Push provides augmented RPC for establishing, modifying, deleting, or killing a subscription.
+YANG Customized Subscriptions provides augmented RPC for establishing, modifying, deleting, or killing a subscription.
 CoMI uses the same module as YANG Push and provides a corresponding interface to allow for a corresponding confirmable POST message to RPC resources (see [I-D.ietf-core-comi] Section 5.3.2.).

-CoMI Push also defines the capabilities to point confirmable FETCH messages – including the Observe option - to sub-resources provided by “/c”.
+Concise YANG Telemetry also defines the capabilities to point confirmable FETCH messages – including the Observe option - to sub-resources provided by “/c”.
 If the body of the FETCH message includes a CBOR modeled [I-D.ietf-core-yang-cbor] subtree filter expression, a new subscription is created and a corresponding subscription id is returned.
 Additionally, a corresponding subscription sub-resource under “/s” is created.

 As usual in CoMI, iPATCH requests can be used to perform a number of operations on the datastore in one request, such as deleting, creating, and updating subscriptions.

 # Upcoming Features and Stories

-* maybe we should introduce /sn and /snmb for stream subscriptions and
-* SIDs and subscription-id have to be both "the same" and "distinguishable" from sid
-  * maybe we have to create a new content-format application/yang-subest+cbor and application/yang-subres+cbor?
-* my resource goes away during subscription (e.g. FRU pulled)
-* back channel liveness check - important for udp and sudden outage in telemetry flows
+* definition of a module that populates /c with sub-resources representing the Subscription Characteristics for every active subscription.

 #  IANA considerations